13 Mistakes New Beekeepers Make

 Varroa mites are external parasites somewhat similar to ticks.
 They attach to both the brood and the bees.

-Some beekeepers opt for treatment free beekeeping.
-I am not sure how well that works out for them but you’re free to try it.
+Some beekeepers opt for treatment-free beekeeping.
+I am unsure how well that works out for them, but you’re free to try it.

-Once in the summer, before it’s too hot to do so, we use formic acid with MiteAWay Quick Strips (“MAQS”).
-Formic acid has some temperature restrictions on its use so be careful with it.
+Once in the summer, before it’s too hot, we use formic acid with MiteAWay Quick Strips (“MAQS”).
+Formic acid has some temperature restrictions on its use, so be careful.

 Formic acid is an organic compound.
 Properly applied with MAQS, it will get to mites under the brood cap, not cause significant loss of bees, and does not impact the wax or honey.